junbeomic/junbeomic.github.io/about.md

 slug: /about
 ---

-My name is Junbeom Park, but someone call me Ethan.
+My name is Junbeom Park, but someone calls me Ethan.
 <br />
 <br />